Girl Scouts of the USA: Religious pin

 Girl Scouts of the USA has an optional "My Promise, My Faith" pin which girls in all grades may earn.
-Girls may also do religious recognition programs and wear the resulting emblem on their uniform; however, these are created and administered by the religious organizations and not by the Girl Scouts directly.
+Girls may also do religious recognition programs and wear the resulting emblem on their uniform; however, these are created and administered by the religious organizations and not by Girl Scouts directly.

 Sexuality and gender issues

 Girl Scouts of the USA stated in an October 1991 letter:

 GSUSA upholds a "don't ask, don't evangelize" policy on sexuality.
 The debate over this issue is split between those who feel that the policy should avoid and prevent discrimination on the grounds of sexual orientation, and those who question the inclusion of lesbians.

 In October 2011, the Girl Scouts of Colorado council publicly stated, "If a child identifies as a girl and the child's family presents her as a girl, Girl Scouts of Colorado welcomes her as a Girl Scout", when overturning a local troop's rejection of a seven-year-old transgender girl.
 In July 2015, the Girl Scouts of Western Washington returned a $100,000 donation after the donor stipulated that the money could not be used to support services for transgender Scouts.
 The group then set up an online fundraising campaign to recoup the lost funds, ultimately raising $250,000.

-In January 2012, a teen in California created a video calling for the boycott of Girl Scout Cookies in response to the Girl Scouts' policy of inclusion for transgender girls.
+In January 2012, a teen in California created a video calling for the boycott of Girl Scout Cookies in response to Girl Scouts' policy of inclusion for transgender girls.
 The viral video became a rallying cry for both supporters and opponents of the group's stance on transgender members.
 In February 2016, Robert James Carlson, the Roman Catholic archbishop of St. Louis, urged parishioners to cut ties with the Girl Scouts over the group's embrace of LGBT rights.

-The Girl Scouts themselves defended their actions against this.
+Girl Scouts themselves defended their actions against this.
 "For 100 years, Girl Scouts has prided itself on being an inclusive organization serving girls from all walks of life.
 We handle cases involving transgender children on a case-by-case basis, with a focus on ensuring the welfare and best interests of the child in question and the other girls in the troop as our highest priority."